graciellehigino/ms_range_interactions/manuscript.md

 Organisms cannot persist unless they are directly or indirectly connected to a primary producer within their associated food web [@Power1992TopBot].
-As such, the range of a predator (omnivore or carnivore) is explained by the overlapping ranges of its prey.
-If sections of a predator's range does not overlap with at least one of its prey it will become disconnected from primary producers, and we therefore would not expect the predator to occur in this area.
-This mismatch can be the result of different mechanisms, such as the overestimation of predator's range, taxonomic errors, or the lack of information about trophic links.
+As such, the range of a predator (omnivore or carnivore) depends on the overlapping ranges of its preys.
+If sections of a predator's range does not overlap with at least one of its prey it will become disconnected from primary producers, and therefore we would not expect the predator to occur in this area.
+This mismatch can be the result of different mechanisms, such as the overestimation of the predator's range, taxonomic errors, or the lack of information about trophic links.
 Thus, here we adjusted the ranges of predators based on a simple rule: we removed any part of a predator’s range that did not intersect with the range of at least one